NoornawazRahman/reccat/README.md

 # reccat

-A lightweight C utility that recursively merges all text files in a directory into a single output file with clear headers.
+**reccat** (Recursive Cat) is a lightweight C utility that recursively merges all text files in a directory into a single output file with clear headers.
 Perfect for creating consolidated codebases for documentation, AI context, or archival purposes.

 ## Features